IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 # Devlog

+## 1 April 2024 | 13:07
+### Check In
+ * Got the player's attacks and the enemy's attack back working.
+I need to implement the HUD so I can see the player's health update :P
+	* Player death (and state) won't be hard to implement, for this milestone I think I'll just have it do something simple like quit the application (While I know that is annoying, I don't really have time right now to handle that more gracefully).
+I also need to decide how that mechanic will work (really more so for the state).
+	* Started working on HUD.
+I wanted there to be slots for it so it'd be easy to have things write to it and have the HUD class handle the formatting of it itself

+### Next Steps
+ * Finish HUD stuff
+	* Level class and manager
+	* Vertical slice documentation

 ## 1 April 2024 | 9:10
 ### Check In
  * Post spring break.
 Back in the lab.
  * Today, I need to finish up the stuff for the vertical slice since that's due tomorrow.

 ### Goals
- * Enemy attacks dealing dammage to the player
+ * Enemy attacks dealing damage to the player [DONE]
- * Player attacks dealing damage to the enemy
+ * Player attacks dealing damage to the enemy [DONE]
- * Enemy death (and state)
+ * Enemy death (and state) [DONE]
  * Player death (and state)
  * Level class and manager
  * HUD for player health